Okay, now that’s something that can’t be ignored. Can it? I doubt that since your emails don’t reach the inbox then who is ever going to read them?

 DNS Forward –

-Whereas in case of dedicated IP situation all the mails belonging to an advertise/ESP required for sending emails should use the same name or a small number of names at the domain registry level and different subdomains can be used.
+Whereas in the case of dedicated IP situation all the emails belonging to an advertisement/ESP required for sending emails should use the same name or a small number of names at the domain registry level and different subdomains can be used.

 Example: Do not use espname01.com, Instead use server1.espname.com, etc.